 Further, the administration solicits the involvement of the community and individuals with disabilities in conducting the self-evaluation and in setting priorities for compliance.

-Questions or concerns regarding this Act should be directed to the appropriate ADA Accommodations Coordinator.
+Questions or concerns regarding this Act should be directed to the ADA Coordinator.

 ADA Grievance Procedure